Brian3647/snowboard/README.md

 ## **Async routes**

-You can use the `async` feature to change `Server::run()` so that it supports asynchronous handlers:
+You can use the `async` feature to change `Server::run(..)` so that it supports asynchronous handlers:

 ```toml
 # Cargo.toml